-October 2015 saw the highlight of the Boston Tea Party calendar, the BTP Barista Competition.
+October sees the highlight of the Boston Tea Party calendar, the BTP Barista Competition.
 Tensions were high this year as Extract Coffee had offered the prize of a trip to Colombia for the winning barista.
-The super-fans amongst you will know the winning barista was Note from our Clifton café.
+The super-fans among you will know the winning barista was Note from our Clifton café.
 In May, Note, Ash (Extract’s ‘roaster with the most…er’) & I headed on a long flight to South America.

 We flew in over the Andes at sunrise, the tips of the mountains standing proud of the clouds, the brown rock being lit by the reddish morning sun.
 It was beautiful.
 As we sped into the city of Medellin, Colombia’s second city, our driver picked his way through hordes of cyclists taking their Saturday morning mountain bike ride, as you do.
 We crested the edge of the bowl that Medellin sits in, the city still hidden under the morning mists, with high-rises peeking through the cloud cover, just like those mountain tops.
 The anticipation was killing me.
 What would this city hold and frankly, after a 16 hour trip, where was the coffee.